joshuardecker/eon/README.md

 Welcome to the Luncheon Network Github

-More will be here soon!
+More will be here soon, so stay tuned.